Antipurity/webenv/examples/Python/README.md

 python main.py
 ```

 To stop it, press Ctrl+C, or pour lava on your computer.
-On stopping, exceptions are normal, though not during runtime (if there are, you are seeing a bug that we have not figured out a solution to).
+On stopping, exceptions are normal, though not during runtime (if there are, then you are seeing a bug; open an issue).

-If you want, modify hyperparameters in `main.py` (such as `tensorboard`), and/or copy this folder to another place and modify `webenv_path` at the bottom of `main.py` appropriately.
+If you want, modify hyperparameters in `main.py` (such as `tensorboard`), and/or copy this folder to another place and modify `webenv_path` at the bottom of `main.py` appropriately: if in a folder with the `webenv` NPM package installed, simply `webenv`.

 This marks the end of this tutorial.